Endpoint Generator

 Settings for the SQL generator

 The SQL generator allows you to override authorisation requirements, the URL of your endpoint, and which arguments your endpoint requires.
-The last parts is important since it allows you to add arguments to your endpoint that you can reference in your SQL somehow.
-To reference an argument in your SQL, prefix your argument’s name with an alpha character (@), implying if your argument is named “foo”, you’ll have to reference your argument in your SQL as “@foo”.
+The last part is important since it allows you to add arguments to your endpoint that you can reference in your SQL somehow.
+To reference an argument in your SQL, prefix your argument’s name with an at character (@), implying if your argument is named “foo”, you’ll have to reference your argument in your SQL as “@foo”.

-Notice, arguments supplied to your SQL endpoint are obviously mandatory, since once you’ve generated your endpoint, there is no known mechanisms for removing the argument from your SQL.
+Notice, arguments supplied to your SQL endpoint are obviously mandatory, since once you’ve generated your endpoint, there are no known mechanisms for removing the argument from your SQL.
 However, your arguments could be supplied as null values, at which point the resulting SQL would use the value null as a substitute for your argument.

 HTTP verbs